pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>TlsSecretRef indicates the Secret which stored the tls configuration.
-If enabled, operator would use https
+<p>TLSSecret indicates the Secret which stores the TLS configuration.
+If set, the operator will use https
 to communicate to the external service</p>
 </td>
 </tr>